-Beaming warmly while chatting with members of the press and White House staff, Donald Drumpf told reporters that he is hoping for a pleasant Inauguration Day.
+Beaming warmly while chatting with members of the press and White House staff, Donald Trump told reporters that he is hoping for a pleasant Inauguration Day.

-At press time, Drumpf offered critics and media members an open invitation to the White House to discuss their concerns before retiring to a private chamber to make final preparations for his speech.
+At press time, Trump offered critics and media members an open invitation to the White House to discuss their concerns before retiring to a private chamber to make final preparations for his speech.

 Collegian Assistant Enterprise Editor and Blogger Sean Kennedy can be reached at email@example.com or on Twitter.
 He also creates video for 90.5 KCSU, check it out!
 Also, leave a comment if you like!!

 Disclaimer: Seriously is a satire blog, which may or may not use real names, often in semi-real or mostly fictitious ways.
 All articles from Seriously are creations of fiction, and presumably fake publications.
 Any resemblance to the truth is purely coincidental, except for all references to politicians and/or celebrities, in which case they are fictitious events based on real people.
 Photos used do not have any connection to the story and are used within the rights of free reuse, as well as cited to the best of our ability.
 Seriously is intended for a mature, sophisticated, and discerning audience.